xtuml/bridgepoint/doc-bridgepoint/notes/11461_export/11461_export_int.md

 expected that these properties will be left with defaults most of the time, so it was desirable to not create that file unless necessary.

-5.1.3 update build order link in to maven build
+5.1.3 Update build order/link into maven build

 Work was done to integrate this new plugin into the maven build and assure that it is built and packaged in the correct order.